-Struggling with drug or alcohol addiction can be overwhelming and scary.
-It can feel as though there’s no way to free yourself from the effect of substance abuse.
+Struggling with drug or alcohol use can be overwhelming and scary.
+It can feel as though there’s no way to free yourself from the effects of substance abuse.
 But there’s help and hope; you only need to take the first step toward recovery.

 Regarding drug and alcohol addiction, the impact on individuals, families, and society can be significant.
 That’s why effective, tailored addiction treatment is crucial to promoting healing, recovery, and a healthier life.

 One thing to remember is that addiction treatment is an individualized process.
 Not all treatments work the same for patients, so it’s essential to consider each person’s individual needs when exploring treatment options.

 Our comprehensive guide to drug and alcohol addiction treatment outlines the various treatment approaches available, from inpatient programs to aftercare support, so you can make an enriched decision about your journey toward sobriety.
 Let’s get started!

 - 1 DRUG AND ALCOHOL ADDICTION TREATMENT PROGRAMS

 - 2 EVIDENCE-BASED DRUG AND ALCOHOL ADDICTION THERAPIES